Potokar1/k8s-research/docs/entry3.md

 I have decided to change the analogy of Pods to Shops.
 Previously, I had Pods as Towns, but I believe that the Deployments + Labels = Towns analogy is a better fit.
 Since the deployments manage the pods, the pods can be thought of as shops that are part of a town.
+The deployments are like a group of owners that can manage multiple shops in a town.
 The pods are given labels to group them together as part of a town, which can enable us to manage them as a group.

 ### Why is this better?